sridenour/SDL2-MacOS-Sample/README.md

 6. Click Next, and choose where you want your project to be created.

 You now have an Xcode project that will create a full-blown macOS Cocoa app, with an app bundle that can have SDL2 embedded in it for easy distribution.

+The reasoning behind not creating a command-line app is that we want a full-blown Mac app (aka an App Bundle) that we can embed `SDL2.framework` and our app's assets inside, and that can be notarized and distributed.
+If you instead select the "Command-line App" template, Xcode creates a project that just builds a bare binary.

 ### Setup ###